 For example if your child says “eye” while trying to put the eyes on the potato head, you could repeat and say “eyes on”.

-Other Learning Benefits Of Mr. Potato Head
+Other Learning Benefits Of Potato Head

 Fine and Gross Motor Skills

-If all of the potato head pieces are dumped on the floor (which inevitably they will be), your child will have to scan through all of the items to find the one they are looking for (e.g. red hat).
+If all of the potato head pieces are dumped on the floor (which they inevitably will be), your child will have to scan through all of the items to find the one they are looking for (e.g. red hat).

 Early scanning skills will help with reading later on!